qusai/bandits/README.md

-# gatsby-starter-default
+# Bandits Photography
-The default Gatsby starter.
+Wedding Photography Website

 For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/).